oVirt/ovirt-site/source/documentation/draft/building-engine.html.md

 CURRENTLY WE DON'T HAVE RPM FOR JBOSS AS 7.1.1, SO USE THE ZIPPED VERSION

+### Cleanup of deployments

+For development purposes, you might want to clean up previous deployment leftovers of engine.ear.
+In order to perform this, please perform the following steps:

+        $> cd $JBOSS_HOME/standalone
+        $> rm -rf deployments/engine.ear
+        $> rm -rf deployments/engine.ear.deployed
+        $> rm -rf tmp
+        $> rm -rf data (should be done only in development environment)

 ### Troubleshooting

 1. Some useful JAVA_OPTS, these can be manually added to the *standalone.conf* script as required: